5 from 17 votes

 Recipe FAQs

-What goes well with meatballs?
+What goes well with meatball and rice?

-Can I reheat the rice?
+Can I reheat rice?

 To safely reheat rice, refrigerate it promptly in a covered, airtight container.
 Reheat it thoroughly using a microwave or stove, and serve and eat it immediately after reheating.
 Do not let reheated rice sit at room temperature for an extended period of time.